Diesel gets major rollback, gas up slightly

 Motorists and households will see mixed fuel price changes this week, with lower diesel and kerosene prices expected to ease transport costs, while gasoline and cooking gas prices slightly increase.

-The Department of Energy (DOE) said Monday gasoline prices will rise by around P0.45 to P0.50 per liter starting tomorrow morning.
-Diesel prices, however, are expected to sharply drop by about P9.50 to P9.60 per liter, reversing last week’s increase.
+The Department of Energy (DoE) said Monday gasoline prices rose around P0.45 to P0.50 per liter starting this morning.
+Diesel prices, however, sharply drop by about P9.50 to P9.60 per liter, reversing last week’s increase.

 Meanwhile, households using liquefied petroleum gas (LPG) or cooking gas will have to pay more this May, with prices increasing by about P13 per 11-kilogram cylinder.